G. S. Sareen: Awards and recognition

 Throughout his career as the founding President and CEO of Omni United, Sareen has received many awards and recognitions.
 In 2018, he was felicitated by the Honourable Chief Minister of Madhya Pradesh, India, Mr. Chouhan Shivraj on behalf of the state Government for having done pioneering work in his professional field, his achievements and for his contribution to global economy.
 He is the recipient of the 2017, 2016 and 2015 Singapore Enterprise 50 awards, the 2015 Ethical Corporation's Sixth Annual Responsible Business Awards, the 2013 Distinguished Business Leader Award, and the 2013 DBS Insignia Spirit of Vision Prestige Award.
 In 2012, he was named to Fortune Magazine's 2012 list of "Asia's Hottest People in Business".
 In 2014, he was featured in "The Peak" magazine's anniversary publication as one of 30 men and women documenting their success stories - the "30/30 – The Game Changers".

 Personal life

 In 1994, four years after their marriage, Sareen and his wife Rewa Manmohan Singh Sareen (born 4 Feb 1968) made the decision to relocate to Singapore.
 In 2009, Sareen took up citizenship in Singapore.
 The couple has two children, Hanut (born 22 Nov 1993) the elder son and Sumer (born 22 Oct 1998) the younger son.
 Sareen's mother lives with him in their Bukit Timah home, while his father died in 2005.
 Hanut served as a Sergeant in Singapore's National Service and currently manages key accounts and business development at Omni United.
-He is currently married to Alka and they have a son named Kian.
-Sumer served as an Infantry Officer in Singapore's National Service and is currently working in the US.
+He is currently married to Alka and they have two sons.
+Sumer served as an Infantry Officer in Singapore's National Service and is currently managing Rewa Vineyards in the US.